 While social media and search engines are the main source of most page views, looking beyond Facebook, Twitter, and Google could help increase your readership.
 Consider adding your site to the following:

 - Apple News: First developed in 2015, Apple’s News app is designed to deliver news to iOS users.
 However, any website can be added to Apple News.
-Sign up to have your site included here.
+Use our tips to learn how to make your site work with Apple News, and sign up to have your site included at icloud.com/publisher.

 - RSS feed: Even though its popularity is on the decline, many readers use RSS to subscribe to news feeds.
 WordPress automatically creates an RSS feed for sites but it helps to provide the link somewhere on your site.
 If you use WordPress, your RSS feed is available at yoursite.com/feed.